 Why do this problem?

 offers an engaging context for developing children's understanding of experimental and theoretical probability.
-The interactivity will give pupils a 'feel' of the situation.
-Through the experimental data, then they can be encouraged to calculate theoretical probabilities by working systematicallly, and listing all
+Alongside experimental data, they can be encouraged to calculate theoretical probabilities by working systematicallly, and listing all possible winning combinations.

-To begin with, you could set up the interactivity so that only four balls are available in the 'Number Tumbler' and 'your ticket' has just one number.
+To begin with, you could set up the lottery with only four balls available and 'your ticket' has just one number.
 Explain the way this lottery works to the group and invite suggestions for the number to choose on your ticket.
-You could click on the subtraction sign in the 'Lottery Simulator' panel to select just one draw and then
+You could simulate a draw a few times.

-Once the group has got a feel for what the interactivity is doing, you could pose a few questions, such as:
+Once the group has got a feel for this lottery, you could pose a few questions, such as:

 What is the chance of winning our lottery?